klahrich/chiefhustler/content/diary/99-portfolio-update-july22.md

 _Note: I wrote my commentary on the morning of Friday the 29th, expecting a loss for the month.
 But Mr market was in a good mood that day (especially with Emerita up 9%) and brought my monthly return back into the green._

-This is my third consecutive month of negative returns.
+This is my fourth consecutive month of negative returns.

 Three explanations are possible: